What are varicose veins?

 Varicose veins often run in families.

-When symptoms do occur, they usually relate to the increased pressure created by the pooling of blood in the legs.
-Common symptoms are: aching, throbbing, itching, burning, and cramping.
-Varicose veins do not cause restless legs syndrome.
+When symptoms do occur, they are typically related to the increased pressure caused by pooling blood in the legs.
+Common symptoms include aching, throbbing, itching, burning and cramping.
+It’s important to note that varicose veins do not cause restless legs syndrome.

-As veins become more advanced, the increased pressure may start to have an effect on the skin.
-This may develop as discolouration, thickening, eczema or cellulitis.
+As the condition progresses, increased vein pressure may start to affect the skin, leading to issues such as discoloration, thickening, eczema or cellulitis.

-Occasionally, blood can clot within the veins, causing surface blood clots, also called superficial vein thrombosis (SVT), phlebitis or superficial thrombophlebitis.
-This condition may be serious if blood clots form in the deep veins of the legs, causing deep vein thrombosis (DVT) and sometimes lung clots, called pulmonary embolism (PE).
+In some cases, blood clots can form within the veins, causing surface blood clots, resulting in superficial vein thrombosis (SVT), phlebitis or superficial thrombophlebitis.
+More serious complications, like deep vein thrombosis (DVT), can occur if clots develop in the deeper veins of the legs, which may lead to lung clots called pulmonary embolism (PE).

 Blood can clot within the veins, causing surface blood clots.